Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Conclusion

 \section{Conclusion}

-We have introduced BUNDL, a Bayesian strategy to correct for noisy labels when training deep neural networks.
-By introducing MC dropout and a novel loss function, BUNDL effectively estimates the label uncertainty and adjusts the learning process, reducing the risk of the model adopting incorrect features during training.
-Our experiments across multiple datasets, including both simulated and real EEG data, consistently demonstrated BUNDL's ability to improve key performance metrics such as false positive rates, latency, and overall accuracy in seizure detection.
-Unlike other approaches, BUNDL requires no additional parameter overhead, making it a resource-efficient solution that maintains strong performance.
-Moreover, BUNDL's model-agnostic framework is versatile, applicable to various data types and models, offering a robust solution for handling noisy labels across different domains.
-These contributions highlight the potential of BUNDL to enhance the performance and reliability of deep learning models in critical medical applications. \appendices
+We have introduced BUNDL, a Bayesian strategy to correct for noisy labels when training deep networks.
+By introducing MC dropout and a novel loss function, BUNDL estimates the label uncertainty and adjusts the learning process, reducing the risk of the model learning from incorrect features.
+Our experiments across multiple datasets, consistently demonstrated BUNDL's ability to improve key performance metrics such as false positive rates and latency in seizure detection.
+Unlike other approaches, BUNDL requires no additional parameter overhead, making it a resource-efficient solution with strong performance.
+Moreover, BUNDL's versatile, model-agnostic framework offers a robust solution for handling noisy labels across domains, enhancing deep learning performance and reliability in critical medical applications.